DataDog/dd-trace-py/docs/index.rst

     $ pip install ddtrace --find-links=https://s3.amazonaws.com/pypi.datadoghq.com/trace/index.html

-If you are using a supported integration, next see the :ref:`relevant instructions <integrations>`
+If you are using a supported integration, proceed to the :ref:`relevant instructions <integrations>` next.

 Quick Start
 -----------